Lawmakers tee up federal fraud scorecard to measure agency programs

 “It is increasingly and crucially important for me, and I will say for all members of this committee, that we assess the degree of fraud and progress in combating fraud and the improper payments in these programs, because they’ve been so successful in keeping our country afloat, particularly during the worst of the COVID-19 pandemic,” Mfume said.

-The Government Accountability Office earlier this year estimated the federal fraud losses at as much as $521 billion annually.
+The Government Accountability Office earlier this year estimated federal fraud losses could total as much as $521 billion annually.
 The White House Office of Management and Budget has disputed that estimate, calling it “unrealistic.”

 But lawmakers have continued to probe federal fraud prevention efforts, spurred on by high rates of improper payments and fraud in COVID relief programs.
 The GOP majority on the House oversight committee this week released a new report on fraud in pandemic unemployment relief programs.